wendawu158/IMC-Prosperity-2026/README.md

 This is the input of your function, and it has these parameters

-- traderData
+- traderData - string
   - This is your memory.
 This string is passed from the previous Trader.run()
-- timestamp
+- timestamp - time
   - What time is it?
 This gives us the time
 - listings
-  -
+  - Gives us a dictionary, keys being strings (of tickers) and values being [Listing Objects](#listing-objects)

 ## Order Object

 This is one of the components of the output of your function, and it has these parameters

+## Listing Objects

+Each listing object has three parameters:
+- A symbol string
+- A product string
+- A denomination string (the currency of the listing)